natefinch/rpg/content/post/cyberpunk-games.md

 ## The Heavyweights

+These are the most well-known names in the cyberpunk genra

 * [Shadowrun](https://www.shadowruntabletop.com/).
 If you want Cyberpunk + Magic, this is The Game.
 The rules are a bit wonky, but it's the gorilla in the room for that genre.
 There's a ton of editions, I played 3rd, which was ok.
 I've heard the latest versions (4th and 5th) are a bit messed up, but have not played them.
-I don't even know of any competing products for cyberpunk + magic, though there's a game on the horizon

-However, I don't like magic in my cyberpunk.
-I feel like it destroys too much of the grit if you can just cast spells to get around things (and it adds so much more complexity when you already have complexity from high tech).
+There are a couple competitors - see Entromancy under In Development, and Karma in the Dark under New Age.

 * [Cyberpunk 2020](https://talsorianstore.com/products/cyberpunk-2020) is the grandfather of the genre.
 It's pretty playable if you totally ignore netrunning (which you absolutely should).
 It's very combat-focused and deadly, and uses its own special system of d10s.
 It is the original, and if you love cyberpunk, you should definitely play it a few times.
 The flavor in the writing is just awesome.